Sectors/Community & Religious

 ModernGlide systems have been installed in churches and community buildings across the UK, providing elegant solutions that respect the character of historic buildings.
 Our movable wall systems can be specified in a range of finishes to complement traditional interiors, and can be operated without specialist training.
 When not in use, panels stack neatly away to restore the full open space.

-Design Challenges
+Industry Challenges

-Typical Challenges in Community & Religious Buildings
+Real Challenges in Community & Religious Buildings

 Acoustic Control